Zamość: Culture

 Jazz na Kresach is a very popular annual music festival that dates back to 1982 and has been held since.
 The festival is organised in Zamość Old Town by the Zamość Jazz Club to commemorate Mieczysław Kosz.

-The Zamość Festival of Mark Grechuta aims at commemorating his works.
-He was a composer, singer and poet.
-The festival has already taken place 3 times: 7–8 September 2007, 6–7 September 2008, 4–6 September 2009.
-The laureates of the competition and various well-known musicians sang at this festival.
-The festival is held in Zamość Great Market.

 In addition, there are the open-air performances of the Zamość Summer Theatre (Zamojskie Lato Teatralne) and the annual "EUROFOLK" International Folk Festival.
 There are the Summer Film Academy and the "SACROFILM" International Religious Film Days.

 Geography

 Climate

 The climate is warm-summer humid continental (Köppen: Dfb), typical of eastern Poland.